jsedge/machina/README.md

+# About this Repo

+This is a fork of the Machina library to run on Linux under .NET Core 3.1.
+Not all features work properly (Neither of the original socket types work, needed to create a third one, firewall control does not work).
+This likely does not work on Windows, but there are plans to make sure it will work on both.

+Additional Dependencies from upstream:

+- `lsof` is required to get connections for a process, vs the win32 API used upstream
+- The NuGet packages SnmpShartNet and PacketDotNet have been added to make the packet capture easier (and ideally cross platform)

 # Machina

 Machina is a library that allows developers to read network data from the windows networking subsystem and reassemble it into usable information.